siIkie/Pokemon-go-data-scraper-compiler/README_POGO_LIBRARY.md

 ## Troubleshooting

 - If the Release doesn’t update, make sure:
   - Repository → Settings → Actions → Workflow permissions is set to Read and write.
+Note that this inaccessible in the github mobile app, if that's what you happen to be using.
   - The workflow file includes:
     ```yaml
     permissions: